 Homemade Whipped Cream

-Learn how to make Small Batch Homemade Whipped Cream from scratch without throwing away leftovers!
+Make your desserts extra special by garnishing them with light and fluffy Homemade Whipped Cream from scratch!
 With only 3 ingredients and 5 minutes of whipping time, you will never buy canned whipped cream again.
-Makes enough whipped cream for two servings.
+Recipes for both full batch and small batch whipped cream provided.

-One of my goals for this year is to retest and rescale recipes to be more small batch friendly.
+One of my goals for this blog is to retest and rescale recipes to be more small batch friendly.

-I’ve been blogging for almost 12 years now.
+I’ve been blogging for over 18 years now.
 Although I’ve been scaling down recipes for two most of my cooking life, I haven’t always blogged that way.

 It’s one of the few things I regret about blogging; I wish I would’ve started this focus much sooner.

-As I’m taking inventory of my recipes, I noticed one thing – I have blogged the same recipe for Small Batch Homemade Whipped Cream over and over and over and over…
+As I’m taking inventory of my recipes, I noticed one thing – I have blogged the same whipped cream recipe over and over and over….

-I’ve always hated making a big batch of whipped cream from scratch because I would always have leftovers in the fridge.
+I’ve always hated making a big batch of homemade whipped cream because I would always have leftovers in the fridge.

 And since whipped cream isn’t something that lasts more than 1-2 days, I end up throwing the rest out.
 Cue sad face.

-I even figured out how to make flavored whipped cream too, including peanut butter whipped cream, chocolate whipped cream, and strawberry whipped cream.
+I even figured out how to make flavored whipped cream too, including peanut butter whipped cream, chocolate whipped cream, strawberry whipped cream, maple whipped cream, and cream cheese whipped cream.

-First up is my Small Batch Homemade Whipped Cream.
-It’s probably the most used recipe on this blog.
+My whipped cream recipe is probably the most used recipe on this blog.
 I’ve always made it since I could remember; very rarely do I buy the canned version.

 Another name for homemade whipped cream is Chantilly cream, which is the French name for it.
 It’s not a term I personally use, but if you see it on a menu, it’s good ol’ fashioned whipped cream.